department-of-veterans-affairs/va.gov-team/teams/vsa/teams/caregiver/team-charter.md

 | 3  | Routine addon/none new - 1 to 2 days (small work/high domain knowledge/1 or no moving parts)
 | 5  | Routine addon/none new - 2 to 3 days (medium work/1-2 moving parts)
 | 8  | New work/High Complexity - 3 to 5 days (over 2 moving parts)
-| 13 | Too big/Risky, should be brokwn down - 1 to 2 weeks
+| 13 | Too big/Risky, should be broken down - 1 to 2 weeks

 #### User story validation